 Upon completion of biometric enrolment, you will be provided a receipt confirming that your biometric has been collected at the Canada Visa Application Centre.

 Step 4:Once a decision has been taken on your visa application, you will be notified via email to submit your passport through a Passport Request Letter.
-If you are unsure of emails from IRCC getting delivered to you, please check your my CIC account periodically for updates.
+If you are unsure of emails from IRCC getting delivered to you, please check you’re my CIC account periodically for updates.

 Upon receipt of the Passport Request Letter, please submit your original passport, along with the Passport Request Letter, at the Visa Application Centre.